Chad

 Transfer pricing documentation requirements

-• Any company under the control of companies located outside of Chad.
+- being under the dependence of or having control over companies located outside of Chad, or

 Branches and PEs are within the scope of the said requirement.